 American Indian Model Schools focuses on the four tenets of 1) Family; 2) Accountability; 3) High Expectations; and 4) Free Market Capitalism (Hard work, effort and the freedom to succeed are key to students' success).
 This handbook serves as a road map for preparing your students to compete and be productive members in a global society.

-AIMS School Slogan
+AIMS School Slogan "A School at Work"

 2018-2019 School Year Theme